 Proceeds from a wager placed by a nonresident alien individual in the games of blackjack, baccarat, craps, roulette, or big-6 wheel.

 A withholding agent or payer of the income may rely on a properly completed Form W-8BEN to treat a payment associated with the Form W-8BEN as a payment to a foreign person who beneficially owns the amounts paid.
 If applicable, the withholding agent may rely on the Form W-8BEN to apply a reduced rate of, or exemption from, withholding at source.

 Provide Form W-8BEN to the withholding agent or payer before income is paid or credited to you.
 Failure to provide a Form W-8BEN when requested may lead to withholding at the foreign-person withholding rate of 30% or the backup withholding rate under section 3406.

 Establishing status for chapter 4 purposes.

-An FFI may rely on a properly completed Form W-8BEN to establish your chapter 4 status as a foreign person.
+A foreign financial institution (FFI) may rely on a properly completed Form W-8BEN to establish your chapter 4 status as a foreign person.
 The Form W-8BEN should be provided to the FFI when requested.
-Failure to do so could result in 30 percent withholding on income paid or credited to you as a recalcitrant account holder from sources within the United States.
+Failure to do so could result in 30% withholding on income paid or credited to you as a recalcitrant account holder from sources within the United States.
 See the definition of amounts subject to withholding, later.

 For additional information and instructions for the withholding agent, see the Instructions for the Requester of Forms W-8BEN, W-8BEN-E, W-8ECI, W-8EXP, and W-8IMY.